 2. For national decisions of constitutional magnitude, the Party commits to submitting proposals to the people for approval.

-Article VIII – Election Participation
+Article X – Election Participation

 1. Candidates for public office under the DRP must subscribe to this Constitution and the Party’s ethical standards.